gmzi/shuffle-client/README.md

 ## TODOS

-- [x] LOGIC: render tracks asynchronously, in bunches of ten or so, and keep the rest of tracks on the go until all are loaded.
 - [ ] FEATURE: user select playlists to add to the mix .
 - [x] FEATURE: Export playlist.
 Allow users to export a new playlist with all their tracks in one place, so users can play it from the Spotify player.
+- [ ] UI: on search, focus on search results.
-- [ ] Design: on shuffle button press, render the tracks in the order they are being played in player queue, with cool animation.
+- [ ] UI: on shuffle button press, render the tracks in the order they are being played in player queue, with cool animation.
 On "re-shuffle", repeat the process.
 - [ ] FEATURE: Advanced shuffle.
 Shuffle all user songs with advanced criteria (exclude terms, select from given playlists, shuffle from group of albums)
 - [ ] Retrieve tracks from all saved albums and add them to the list.
 (CREATE /albumtracks in heroku server, then add the request in client/helpers/retrieveTracks )
 - [ ] In shufle/playAll, set logic to refill queue after 200 tracks have been played